jimhigson/oboe.js-website/content/why.md

 {{demo "big-small"}}

-Send historic and live data on the same transport
+Send historic and live data using the same transport
 -------------------------------------------------

 It is a common pattern for an application to fetch existing data